mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 #### TryAddAzureStorageBlobServices(Microsoft.Extensions.DependencyInjection.IServiceCollection)
-Tries to add Azure Storage blob services to the specified .
+Tries to add Azure Storage blob services to the specified *See: T:Microsoft.Extensions.DependencyInjection.IServiceCollection*.

 ##### Parameters
 * *services:* The to add services to.